melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 plugin bar-script version 0.000001 upload OK
 ```

+Now you can browse script [information](https://sparrowhub.org/info/bar-script) at SparrowHub.

 # Run script

 To run script you need to install it and run with sparrow client: